Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * Config/Pins.h set all other Kinematics SUPPORT_... to 0
 * disabled delta code in ... (tbd where)
 * all .h and .cpp files with names starting with Robot in folder src/Movement/Kinematics

-# Literature
-An sublist of documents which were used to implement firmware algorithms.
-Documents of special topics will be created in the other specialized robot documents.
-I only list documents or links that I think are excellent.

-* Wikipedia is always a great source.
-I use english and my own language page about a specific topic, because they often differ in details and understandability.

-Rotation calculations:
-* "Metrics for 3D Rotations: Comparison and Analysis" by Du Q. Hyunh.
-Helped me understand rotation matrix, quaternions and distances between